-Other states have used a debt affordability study to assist in managing their overall debt and in making informed financing decisions to fund long-term capital and program needs.
+Other states have used debt affordability studies to assist in managing overall debt and in making informed financing decisions to fund long-term program and capital needs.
 Legislators must strike a balance between prioritizing those needs and using available revenues for debt service to fund them.
 A debt affordability approach assists in maximizing resources for debt financing.
 The major benefits of using a debt affordability study include: